Non-stimulant Treatment Options for Adult Attention Deficit Hyperactivity Disorder (ADHD)

-If you would like more information on the spectrum of medications for OCD, please call the Psychiatry Consultation Line (877-WA-PSYCH / 877-927-7924) and one of our psychiatrists would be happy to review the data with you.
+If you would like more information on treatment options for adult ADHD, please call the Psychiatry Consultation Line (877-WA-PSYCH/877-927-7924) and one of our psychiatrists would be happy to review the data with you and how it applies to your patient.
+Similarly, if you have questions regarding treatment of ADHD in perinatal patients, please contact our Perinatal Psychiatry Consultation Line at 877-725-4666.

 Author